 After retiring from Harvard Divinity School Adams continued his tireless writing and voluminous correspondence.
 A group of friends came together in 1977 to help provide much-needed secretarial and editorial support.
 The James Luther Adams Foundation was created initially for this purpose, and it soon found wider purposes.
 It carried the publication of Adams’s autobiography to completion; Not Without Dust and Heat was published shortly after his death in 1994.
 It also undertook to preserve Adams’s priceless 8 mm films from Germany in the 1930s in video format; the resulting DVD, with commentary by Adams and Professor George H. Williams, is available from JLAF.

-In 2019 the JLAF expanded its Board and initiated new programs:
+The JLAF has expanded its Board and initiated new programs

 - A new website, www.jameslutheradams.org, brings resources relating to Adams—works by and works about JLA, access to his archives at Syracuse and Harvard universities, texts of past JLA Forums and other writings, and extensive JLA bibliographies.

-- We have opened an online space for “a community of dialogue on theology, democracy, and culture” through the Dialogue section of the website, features significant texts, commentaries, and discussion around current issues.
-Please take part in this unique endeavor by reading, responding, contributing.
+- An online “community of dialogue on theology, democracy, and culture” through the Dialogue section of the website, features significant texts, commentaries, and discussion around current issues.
+You are invited to take part in this unique endeavor by reading, responding, contributing.

 The JLAF is building an online community for a liberal and prophetic theology, in the spirit and tradition of Jim Adams.
 Subscribers to the website receive notices of new posts; go to www.jameslutheradams.org and click on Contact.

-JLAF Board: George Kimmich Beach, president; Jared Aaron Farley, vice president; Sidney A. Slobodkin, secretary; Norman Faramelli, treasurer; Judith Deutsch.
-J. Ronald Engel, Doris Hunter, Peter Iver Kaufman, Stephen C. Mott, David B. Parke, James Stillman.
+JLAF Board: George Kimmich Beach, president; Jared Aaron Farley, vice president; Norman Faramelli, treasurer; Judith Deutsch.
+Peter Iver Kaufman, Robert Kraig, Stephen C. Mott, David B. Parke, James Stillman, Sharon D. Welch